West Wratting: Church

 The village had a church from at least the early 12th century.

 The present parish church, dedicated to St Andrew since the 16th century, includes elements dating back to the 13th century.
 The present building consists of a chancel with north vestry, clerestoried nave with south porch, and west tower.
 The chancel arch dates from the 13th century, and the tower from the 14th, though foundations of a small tower predating the 13th century have been found.

 The church has a keen band of bell ringers who meet for practice on Thursday evening and ring for services on Sunday.

 A nonconformist chapel was built in around 1815, but numbers declined in the 1960s to the point of dereliction.

 Village life

 Today the village houses one pub, the Chestnut Tree, which opened in the late 19th century.
 There were three alehouses licensed in the village in 1632.
 The Crown Inn, opposite the church, recorded from 1788, was renamed The Lamb in the 20th century but closed at some point after 1975.

 A National day school was opened in 1861 but had completely disbanded by 1971.

 According to Ordnance Survey, West Wratting is the second highest village in Cambridgeshire (390 feet, 120 m above sea level) after Great Chishill (479 ft.
 146 m above sea level).

 Politics

-West Wratting and the surrounding area is part of the South East Cambridgeshire for UK general elections.
-A safe seat for the Conservative party, the seat is currently held by Lucy Frazer, following the retirement of Sir James Paice.
-At the 2015 general election, the Conservatives won 48.5% of the vote in the constituency, leaving the Liberal Democrats and Labour a distant second and third respectively.
+West Wratting and the surrounding area is part of the South Cambridgeshire for UK general elections.
+Previously a safe seat for the Conservative Party, the seat is currently held by Pippa Heylings with a 10,000 majority, representing the Liberal Democrats, following the 2024 General Election.